openebs-archive/cstor-operators/docs/tutorial/troubleshooting/migrate_pool_by_migrating_disks.md

 ```
 In the above output **HEALTHYINSTANCES** were **0** and all the pool pods were in pending state because nodes were replaced with new nodes and still CSPC spec and cStor pool manager is pointing to old nodes.

-**NOTE**: Please make sure that PROVISIONEDINSTANCES and DesiredInstances count should match before performing steps.
+**NOTE**: Please make sure that PROVISIONEDINSTANCES and DESIREDINSTANCES count should match before performing steps.

 ## Steps to bring cStor pool back online